CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

 ## Usage

-=== "Command-line"

 When using the `pheno-ranker` command-line interface, simply ensure the [correct syntax](https://github.com/cnag-biomedical-informatics/pheno-ranker#synopsis) is provided.

+=== "Intra-cohort"

+    We'll be using `individuals.json` which consists of 36 patients.

     ```
     ./pheno-ranker -r individuals.json

     ```

-    This will create a `matrix.txt` file that then can be processed to obtain a heatmap:
+    This will create a `matrix.txt` file of 36 x 36 cells.

-    --8<-- "tbl/rank.md"
+    --8<-- "tbl/matrix.md"

      The matrix can be processed to obtain a heatmap: